Advances in Bosonic Quantum Error Correction with Gottesman-Kitaev-Preskill Codes: Theory, Engineering and Applications: Bosonic Quantum Information

 Homodyne detection is ``off-the-shelf'' in the optical domain and commonly applied in telecom systems.
 Typically, efficiency of optical homodyne detection is given by the product of the mode-mixing efficiency and the photodetector efficiency.
 Overall efficiency $>90\%$ can be routinely achieved, not taking into account any additional mode matching efficiency or fiber coupling efficiency, e.g. as studied in Ref.~\cite{grandi2017experimental}.
 In addition, excess noise is usually small, as thermal noise is low at optical frequencies.

-Homodyne detection in the microwave domain\footnote{We note a common confusion in the context of superconducting circuits.
-For classical signal processing, \textit{heterodyne} often refers to the use of two different frequencies when mixing (a non-DC intermediate frequency after downconversion), while \textit{homodyne} refers to the use of a single frequency (a DC signal after downconversion).
-However, in the context of the quantum measurement of a harmonic oscillator as is discussed here, \textit{homodyne} refers to the potentially noiseless measurement of one quadrature (for example, position or momentum) with a back-action satisfying Heisenberg uncertainty, while \textit{heterodyne} refers to the simultaneous measurement two quadratudes (position and momentum, in other words, a measurment of $\langle\hat{a}\rangle$), with the necessary additional noise of $1/2$ a photon imposed by quantum mechanics.
-As an example, heterodyne signal processing could be used to perform a quantum homodyne measurement with a phase-sensitive quantum-limited amplifier.
-Most often, heterodyne signal processing is used at room temperature to avoid low-frequency $1/f$ noise.} is more involved, often requiring phase-sensitive quantum-limited amplification; see, e.g., Ref.~\cite{blais2021cqedRMP} and references therein.
+Homodyne detection in the microwave domain is more involved, often requiring phase-sensitive quantum-limited amplification; see, e.g., Ref.~\cite{blais2021cqedRMP} and references therein.
 As discussed in \cite{puri2021rvw}, due to the low measurement efficiency in the microwave domain, repeated phase-estimation measurements of GKP logicals and stabilizers using an auxiliary qubit can lead to lower error probability than direct homodyne detection given current measurement efficiencies for microwave cavities.
 See Chapter \ref{ssec:logical readout} for a discussion of GKP logical readout.